 performing a lossy conversion.
 In other words, we lose information when

-we convert an int
+we convert an int into a char.
+That’s why we

-back when we assign mystery
+get 65 back when we assign mystery to

 We call such conversions narrowing conversions, because we